cesantaniello/ecmascript/README.md

-# Guía visual de implementaciones de ECMAScript
+# Visual guide for ECMAScript implementation

-De ES6 a ES10
+From ES6 to ES10